 Redditor Rodgerroe expressed concern about the recent trend in focusing on multiplayer, writing: “Keep it single player only.
 A focus on multiplayer will be a definite dealbreaker for me.
 Also let me stay the focus/saviour of the game.
 That’s the main reason I’ll always prefer Skyrim instead of Oblivion.”

 And of course, no microtransactions goes without saying…

 Will Elder Scrolls 6 Be A little less lonely?

-    Another Reddit thread started a dialogue about how lonely Skyrim can be at times, especially when

-    compared to other recent AAA successes.
+Another Reddit thread started a dialogue about how lonely Skyrim can be at times, especially when compared to other AAA successes.

-    User Tjaart22 pondered on whether or not the next Elder Scrolls game could use some NPC companions

-    in some form, writing: “After completing Red Dead Redemption 2 and Assassins Creed Odyssey I have

-    noticed that both games, more-so for RDR2, put emphasis on working as a group or at least with a

-    couple other people.
+User Tjaart22 pondered on whether or not the next Elder Scrolls game could use some NPC companions in some form, writing: “After completing Red Dead Redemption 2 and Assassins Creed Odyssey I have noticed that both games, more-so for RDR2, put emphasis on working as a group or at least with a couple other people.

 “From playing Skyrim and Oblivion it’s usually just the protagonist going alone and doing their own shtick.
 They do have characters that help them but they usually just stay safe while your character does it all.

 “So for the main questline I was hoping the next game could focus more on working as a group to solve whatever the main problem(s) is.
 For example, there could be around three to five other main characters that are around on at least half of the main questline missions.
 You just execute as a team and are forced to work together building chemistry.
 This could obviously set up some sad death scenes, which greatly add to the story.”

 It’s definitely an interesting idea, but it’s something that would have to be implemented early on in the development process.
 Something like this has to be properly integrated to avoid that feeling of shoe-horning.